aws/aws-sdk-js-v3/clients/client-finspace-data/README.md

 AWS SDK for JavaScript FinspaceData Client for Node.js, Browser and React Native.

-<p> The FinSpace APIs let you take actions inside the FinSpace environment.  </p>
+<p> The FinSpace APIs let you take actions inside the FinSpace.</p>

 ## Installing